fboerncke/private-prompts-prototype/README.md

 - Full Keyboard support (no need to use a mouse)
 - Smart search prompt database

-## Get Help & Documentation

-- Documentation (coming soon)
-- Comprehensive guides and tutorials

 ## Contact & Support

-Reach out to the author for assistance with any issues or questions.
+Reach out to the author for assistance with issues, suggestions or questions: frank.boerncke@gmail.com

-## GitHub Repository

-Explore our open-source code and contribute to the development of Private Prompts.

 ## Current Version / Download / Installation